 Traffic flow and access

-Traffic would access and leave the site via the existing site access point on Jetstream Road, travelling along the A45 Coventry Road towards J6 of the M42.
+Traffic accesses and leaves the site via the existing site access point on Jetstream Road, travelling along the A45 Coventry Road towards J6 of the M42.
 This is an already established HGV route for vehicles serving Birmingham Airport and other businesses located within UK Central.

 Major works are planned on J6 of the M42 commencing in 2021 and continuing for the duration of the site’s operation.
 This is expected to involve night-time closures of the junction so in these circumstances, HGVs would be diverted via the remaining Strategic Road Network (SRN) and local road network (LRN) to access the site when necessary.

-There will be prominent road signage that directs HGV drivers to the inland border facility.
+Prominent road signage has been installed to direct HGV drivers to the inland border facility.

-There will also be signs outside the site entrance to advise hauliers about the use of site facilities and providing site contact details.
+There are also signs outside the site entrance to advise hauliers about the use of site facilities and providing site contact details.

-There would be one point of access and egress to the site from the existing access / egress point on Jetstream Road.
-HGVs would be separated by the site design, whereby HGVs arriving would be directed into swim lanes and HGVs egressing will be directed out via the existing site egress.
+There is one point of access and egress to the site from the existing access / egress point on Jetstream Road.
+HGVs are separated by the site design, whereby HGVs arriving are directed into swim lanes and HGVs egressing are directed out via the existing site egress.

-Site staff would access and egress the site via the existing site access/egress point but would be directed to turn immediately left into the staff car park.
+Site staff access and egress the site via the existing site access/egress point but are directed to turn immediately left into the staff car park.

 Access & vehicle movement plan

-As part of the site-specific proposals for the inland border facility, environmental studies continue to be carried out and relevant bodies, including the Environment Agency, Natural England and Historic England continue to be engaged about the use of the site.
+As part of the proposals for the inland border facility, relevant bodies, including the Environment Agency, Natural England and Historic England have been engaged about the use of the site.

-Given the temporary nature of the inland border facilities, reinstatement plans will be prepared for approval which can be implemented when any inland border facility activities cease.
-Further details will be set out
+Given the temporary nature of the inland border facilities, reinstatement plans have been prepared which can be implemented when any inland border facility activities cease.

-As part of the SDO approval, a study of the likely environmental effects will be produced.
-This study will have consideration of air quality, cultural heritage, landscape and visual effects, biodiversity, road drainage and water, and noise.
-The study will also consider geology and soils, material assets and waste, population and health, and climate.
+As part of the SDO approval, a study of the likely environmental effects has been produced.
+This study has considered air quality, cultural heritage, landscape and visual effects, biodiversity, road drainage and water.
+Noise monitoring is currently being carried out to allow the noise levels generated by the site to be monitored and mitigated if necessary.
+The study has also considered geology and soils, material assets and waste, population and health, and climate.

 Frequently asked questions

-The site would act as an office for starting and ending transit movements of goods to and from the UK.
+The site acts as an office for starting and ending transit movements of goods to and from the UK.
 Each location includes parking areas for HGVs and other vehicles as well as security measures and facilities

 to enable the checking of goods and vehicles entering and exiting the sites.
 There are also temporary office buildings, staff and driver welfare amenities.